-METHOD 3 FIG. 1 Allowable Countersloping Methods
+FIG. 1 Allowable Countersloping Methods

-2.1.7 In some installations hanger wires are secured to special attachment devices that support the carrying channels or main runners.
-Such attachment devices shall have certified load test data from an independent test laboratory and shall be capable of carrying five times the design load.

-2.2 Carrying Channels:

-2.2.1 Install the carrying channels so that they are all level to within 1/8 in. in 12 ft [3.2 mm in 3600 mm].

-2.2.2 Perform leveling with the supporting hangers taut to prevent any subsequent downward movement of the carrying channels when the ceiling loads are imposed.

-2.2.3 Local kinks or bends shall not be made in hanger wires as a means of leveling carrying channels.

-2.2.4 In installations where hanger wires are wrapped around carrying channels, the wire loops shall be tightly formed to prevent any vertical movement or rotation of the member within the loop.

-2.3 Main Runners:

-2.3.1 Install main runners so that they are all level to within 1/4 in. in 10 ft [6 mm in 3000 mm].
+- 2.2 Carrying Channels: - 2.2.1 Install the carrying channels so that they are all level to within $\frac{1}{8}$ in. in 12 ft (3.2 mm in 3.66 m). - 2.2.2 Perform leveling with the supporting hangers taut to prevent any subsequent downward movement of the carrying channels when the ceiling loads are imposed. - 2.2.3 Local kinks or bends shall not be made in hanger wires as a means of leveling carrying channels. - 2.2.4 In installations where hanger wires are wrapped around carrying channels, the wire loops shall be tightly formed to prevent any vertical movement or rotation of the member within the loop. - 2.3 Main Runners: - 2.3.1 Install main runners so that they are all level to within 1⁄2 in. in 10 ft (6.4 mm in 3.05 m).
 Determine evaluation of levelness from measurements taken below hanger points.
 Make the measurements after completion of the ceiling installations but prior to building occupancy.

-2.3.2 Where main runners are supported directly by hangers, perform leveling with the supporting hanger taut to prevent any subsequent downward movement of the main runners when the ceiling loads are imposed.

-2.3.3 Local kinks or bends shall not be made in hanger wires as a means of leveling main runners.

-2.3.4 In installations where hanger wires are wrapped through or around main runners, the wire loops shall be tightly wrapped and sharply bent to prevent any vertical movement or rotation of the member within the loops.
-The wire must be wrapped around itself a minimum of three full turns (360° each) within a 3-in [75 mm]. length.
-For safety purposes, the bottom of the hanger wires shall either be cut close to the vertical portion of the wire or shall be bent upward parallel to the vertical portion of the hanger wire.
-See Fig. 2 for examples of each.

-2.3.5 When installing fire resistive main runners, all fire expansion relief cut outs in the main runner shall be installed within three inches of a vertical support hangar wire.
-Vertical support hangar wire spaced greater than three inches from fire expansion relief cutouts is only permitted when the load performance has been evaluated at the greater distance.

-2.4 Cross Runners:

-2.4.1 Install cross runners supported by either main runners or by other cross runners to within $\frac{1}{32}$ in.
-[0.80 mm] of the required center distances.
-This tolerance shall be noncumulative beyond 12 ft [3600 mm].

-2.4.2 Intersecting runners shall form a right angle.

-2.4.3 The exposed surfaces of two intersecting runners shall lie within a vertical distance of 0.015 in.
-[0.40 mm] of each other with the abutting (cross) member always above the continuous (main) member.

-2.5 Splines-Splines used to form a concealed mechanical joint seal between adjacent tiles shall be compatible with the tile kerf design so that the adjacent tile will be horizontal when installed.
-Where splines are longer than the dimension between edges of supporting members running perpendicular to the splines, place the splines so that they rest either all above or all below the main running members.
+- 2.3.2 Where main runners are supported directly by hangers, perform leveling with the supporting hanger taut to prevent any subsequent downward movement of the main runners when the ceiling loads are imposed. - 2.3.3 Local kinks or bends shall not be made in hanger wires as a means of leveling main runners. - 2.3.4 In installations where hanger wires are wrapped through or around main runners, the wire loops shall be tightly wrapped and sharply bent to prevent any vertical movement or rotation of the member within the loops.
+The wire must be wrapped around itself a minimum of three full turns (360° each) within a 3-in. length.
+See Fig. 2 for an example. - 2.3.5 When installing fire resistive main runners, all fire expansion relief cut outs in the main runner shall be installed within three inches of a vertical support hangar wire.
+Vertical support hangar wire spaced greater than three inches from fire expansion relief cutouts is only permitted when the load performance has been evaluated at the greater distance. - 2.4 Cross Runners: - 2.4.1 Install cross runners supported by either main runners or by other cross runners to within $\frac{1}{32}$ in.
+(0.79 mm) of the required center distances.
+This tolerance shall be noncumulative beyond 12 ft (3.66 m). - 2.4.2 Intersecting runners shall form a right angle. - 2.4.3 The exposed surfaces of two intersecting runners shall lie within a vertical distance of 0.015 in.
+(0.38 mm) of each other with the abutting (cross) member always above the continuous (main) member. - 2.5 Splines-Splines used to form a concealed mechanical joint seal between adjacent tiles shall be compatible with the tile kerf design so that the adjacent tile will be horizontal when installed.
+Where splines are longer than the dimension between edges of supporting members running perpendicular to the splines, place the splines so that they rest either all above or all below the main running members. - 2.6 Assembly Devices: - 2.6.1 Join abutting sections of main runner by means of suitable connections such as splices, interlocking ends, tab locks, pin locks, and so forth.
+A joint connection shall be

-FIG. 2 Hanger Wire /Wire Detail
+FIG. 2 Hanger Wire Tie Detail